isir/greta-lgpl/README.md

 ## License

-Most parts of Greta are licensed under the GNU LGPL v3 (the master branch of the GitHub repository).
+Greta (LGPL version, this repository) is licensed under the GNU LGPL v3 (the master branch of the GitHub repository).

-Some parts of Greta are licensed under the GNU GPL v3 (the gpl branch of the GitHub repository); so if you use this branch, be aware that Greta will become GNU GPL v3 at the same time.
+If you want to use Greta with latest version with GPL license, please visit [HERE](https://github.com/isir/greta)